-Transceiver: The iServer's DB9 serial port can either be set to RS232 or two-wire RS485 (default is RS232).
+Transceiver: The iServer's DB9 serial port can either be set to RS-232 or two-wire RS-485 (default is RS-232.)

 Modbus/TCP: A widely used protocol mainly in industrial automation applications with default TCP port number of 502 (see Local Port field).
 The options are Enable and Disable.
 If enabled, the Modbus/TCP is the only protocol driven by the iServer on its LAN port.
 If disabled, the TCP/IP is the only protocol driven by the iServer on its LAN port (default is disable).

-End Character: When the defined Hex character is received by the iServer on its serial port, the iServer will forward the buffered serial data to the Ethernet.

-The default value is 00, which forces the iServer to forward the data to the Ethernet as it receives the data on its serial port (this means that the iServer requires NO "end character" to forward the data).
+End Character: When the defined Hex character is received by the iServer on its serial port, the iServer will forward the buffered serial data to the Ethernet (default is Hex 0D, which is the Carriage Return).
+If 00 is entered, the iServer will forward the data to the Ethernet as it receives the data on its serial port (requires NO end character to forward the data.)